TheWreckingCrewUK/Modset/README.md

 # The Wrecking Crew
-This repo contains our various public sever missions, our unit configs (loadouts), and our frame work.
-Currently those latter two are operations only, but effort is being made to bring them to public as well.
+This repo contains our various unit configs (loadouts), and our frame work for public, operations and training.

 You can find our group at: http://thewreckingcrew.eu - join us on TS, if you have any questions!